 7.3 You raise two basic issues, that all the Manifestations of God known to us have been men, and that they have appeared in the East.

 7.4 ‘Abdu’l-Bahá Himself in a talk given in Malden, Massachusetts, confirms that “The East has ever been the dawning point of the Sun of Reality.
 All the Prophets of God have appeared there.
 The religions of God have been promulgated, the teachings of God have been spread, and the law of God founded in the East.
 The Orient has always been the center of lights.”
 (The Promulgation of Universal Peace, p.
 289) Indeed, one can see that the Prophets of God named in the Scriptures have appeared, not just in the East, but in a very limited area of the East, stretching from the Levant and Egypt across Iran as far as India.
 We have no authenticated records of Chinese or Japanese Prophets.
-However, to complement this we must remember that the Founders of the Great Religions are but one of the kinds of prophet, and we should study the following Qur’ánic statements:
+However, to complement this we must remember that the Founders of the Great Religions are but one of the kinds of prophet, and we should study the following Qur’anic statements:

 7.4a And every nation had an apostle; so when their apostle came, the matter was decided between them with justice and they shall not be dealt with unjustly.